freeCodeCampGuam/FreeCodeCampGuamHelp/Python/redConventions.md

 | -------- | --------- |
 | multiplewords.py | Multiplewords |

-In the near future we may make both `!help` and `!load` use the filename but we'll towards the user we'll refer to the cogs with a capitalized 1st letter.
+In the near future we may make both `!help` and `!load` use the filename but towards the user we'll refer to the cogs with a capitalized 1st letter.

-####Command names
+###Command names

 Commands are registered into the bot using their function names.